 We get the residents to sing as they would if they had gone out for the evening and they'd get up on the karaoke machine.
 Everybody gets to have a sing if they want.
 It doesn't matter about making mistakes.
 That makes us all laugh and so makes it all the more fun.
 None of us can sing, we just have fun!

-Other ways of staying active and stimulated at our care home Worcester includes games and quizzes.
+Other ways of staying active and stimulated through dementia care includes games and quizzes.

 To keep things interesting we make sure there's variety.
 We change things around.
 We'll do different things altogether.
 We'll also do the same thing but change the room so it looks different.
 We'll play different music.
 Some days it might be Elvis, the next it's Dolly Parton.
 We'll have a bit of a dance and a giggle, changing direction as we go.